icon

 Great color saturation, or incredibly high luster may trump eye-clean surfaces (and indeed may even “hide” surface characteristics) or perfectly smooth shapes.

-AA+ Quality Tahitian Pearl Necklaces
+AAA Quality Tahitian Pearl Necklace Example

 AA/AAA Tahitian Pearl Grading